bengtmartensson/RemoteLocator/README.md

 This is achieved by calling the main-routine of the RemoteDatabase class.
 From (a subset of) the four sources, a local file is generated.
 The `--out` option is (effectively) mandatory, and must point to a local (preferably non-existing) write-able file.
-Using the options `--girrdirr`, --lircdir`, `--irdbdir` are used to point to a locally clone of the respective GitHub/Sourceforge repositories
+Using the options `--girrdir`, `--lircdir`, `--irdbdir` are used to point to a locally clone of the respective GitHub/Sourceforge repositories
 (to the extent desired).
 Use the option `--jp1file` to point to an OpenOffice format XML export of the JP1 master list.
 (One such export is contained in the present project as  `src/test/jp1/jp1-master-1.17.fods`.)